globe icon

 Portfolio Evaluation:

-As of March 2025, 94.5% of Debitum’s portfolio is performing as expected, with 5.5% in recovery.
+As of January 2026, 96.5% of Debitum’s portfolio is performing as expected, with only 3.5% in recovery.
 Non-performing loans can impact your liquidity and returns on Debitum, as the platform must first recover the debt before you can withdraw or reinvest your funds.

 We consider Debitum's statistical data to be semi-reliable.
 The platform either doesn't update its statistics regularly or provides incomplete data.
 Some information may be withheld to present a more favorable picture than the reality.